How to Properly Clean an Apartment Before the Big Move

 Here’s how to clean the living room:

-1. Dust or clear cobwebs on the ceiling, walls, cabinets, and furniture with a feather duster or a vacuum cleaner with a dusting attachment.
+• Dust or clear cobwebs from the ceiling, walls, cabinets, and furniture with a feather duster or a vacuum cleaner with a dusting attachment.

-4. Vacuum couches, armchairs, and other chairs with a vacuum cleaner.
+• Vacuum couches, armchairs, and other chairs thoroughly.

-5. Change the throw pillows or put on some pillowcases to avoid dust.
+• Change the throw pillows or put on fresh pillowcases to keep dust at bay.

 Deep Cleaning Tips